New Oklahoma Bill Would Make Abortion Punishable By Life In Prison

 Following the footsteps of Republicans in Ohio, an Oklahoma state senator has introduced a new bill that would make abortion a felony homicide punishable by life in prison.

-Senate Bill 13, sponsored by Republican Sen. Joseph Silk, gives fetuses equal protection under state laws and includes abortion in Oklahoma's definition of felony homicide.
+Senate Bill 13, sponsored by Republican Senator Joseph Silk, gives foetuses equal protection under state laws and includes abortion in Oklahoma's definition of felony homicide.
 The legislation, dubbed the Abolition of Abortion in Oklahoma Act, makes no exceptions for cases of rape, incest, or danger to a woman's life.
-"It’s gonna be classified as a homicide because, essentially, a fertilized egg is a human life just like a 1-year-old baby is a human life," Silk told KFOR.
+"It’s gonna be classified as a homicide because, essentially, a fertilised egg is a human life just like a one-year-old baby is a human life," Silk told KFOR.
 "So, an abortion would be considered intentionally taking a human life."

 Advertisement